Comfort for Chemo Days

 Layers matter.
 The infusion room temperature varies and chemo makes the body cold in unpredictable ways.
 A loose, soft cardigan you can pull on and off without disturbing IVs is invaluable.

-A Reusable Insulated Water Bottle
+A Reusable Insulated

 Hydration matters during infusion, and the small disposable cups they offer never feel like enough.
 A 32-ounce insulated bottle keeps water cold all day